-By now, you would have wrapped your head around the difference between DDL and DML are necessary.
+By now, you would have wrapped your head around the difference between DDL and DML.
 When handling an extensive database consisting of multiple records, you need to use them properly.
 While filtering data from a table, make sure you have mentioned the condition properly in the Where clause.
 If you do not specify a condition, the entire table will be deleted.

 For making any structural modifications, the commands mentioned under DDL will come in handy.